isomerpages/moe-lkybl/resources-and-events/resources/_posts/2024-04-21-post-Min Agaram Tamil Language E Dictionary.md

 Min Agaram not only helps users expand their vocabulary but also immerses them in the rich cultural heritage of the Tamil language.</p>
 <p>Unlock the essence of Tamil culture and language with the Min Agaram App.
-Download it today and begin your path to fluency in one of the world's oldest and most vibrant languages.</p>
+Download it today from Google Play Store and Apple Store, and begin your path to fluency in one of the world's oldest and most vibrant languages.</p>